merferry/communities-cpu--artifact/README.md

 1. Setup the necessary directories and download the input dataset with `setup.sh`.
-2. Use `tmux` to run the experiment in a separate terminal in the background.
-3. Run an experiment of choice with `DOWNLOAD=0 ./mains.sh` in respective subdirectory.
+2. Run an experiment of choice with `DOWNLOAD=0 ./mains.sh` in respective subdirectory.
-4. Output of the experiment is written to `~/Logs` directory.
+3. Output of the experiment is written to `~/Logs` directory.
-5. Process the output logs into CSV with `node process.js csv ~/Logs/"experiment".log "experiment".csv`.
+4. Process the output logs into CSV with `node process.js csv ~/Logs/"experiment".log "experiment".csv`.
-6. Import the CSV into the `data` sheet of the linked **sheets** document of the experiment.
+5. Import the CSV into the `data` sheet of the linked **sheets** document of the experiment.
-7. All the charts are automatically updated.
+6. All the charts are automatically updated.
 See `"graph"` sheet for results on a specific input graph, or the `all` sheet for the average result on all input graphs.
-8. Use the `csv` sheet to retrieve summarized CSVs.
+7. Use the `csv` sheet to retrieve summarized CSVs.
 9. Use the summarized CSVs to generate plots using the `gnuplot` scripts in the `gnuplot-scripts-communities-cpu` subdirectory.
-10. Compare the generated plots with that of the paper.
+9. Compare the generated plots with that of the paper.

-Each experiment takes around 2 days to complete.